AppImage/docs.appimage.org/source/packaging-guide/packaging-automation/open-build-service.rst

 Inspecting the results
 ----------------------

 Be sure to download the resulting AppImage from OBS and test it on your target system(s).
-For more information about AppImage testing, see :ref:`ref-testing-appimages`.
+For more information about AppImage testing, see :ref:`testing-appimages`.

 Working examples